dmd-program/dmd-300-sp17/project-1.md

 ## Rubric

 This project is graded as a team.
 All members will receive the same grade.
+All project deliverables must be met for the project to be graded.
+A non-submission or non-completion for any project phase is considered an incomplete project.

-1. Team developed and executed a design process 25%
+1. Team developed and executed a thoughtfully considered design process: 25%
 2. Produced and submitted project deliverables according to requirements: 50%
-3. Project Blog: 25%
+  - Blog
+  - Documentation PDF
+  -